 You can invest in the museum’s future as part of your long-term financial plans by making a bequest in your will, leaving a gift of real estate, or setting up an annuity or trust.
-To begin a conversation about planned giving opportunities, contact Eliza Ward, director of development, at [email protected] or 202-994-5438.
+To begin a conversation about planned giving opportunities, contact Eliza Ward, executive director of development and assistant museum director, at [email protected] or 202-994-5438.

 Bequests: Future gifts through your will or living trust may be made to the museum in any amount.
 Bequests may also be used to fund charitable gift annuities or charitable trusts.
 See sample gift language (PDF) that you can include in your will to leave a bequest to the museum.